code4yonglei/deep-learning-intro/episodes/2-keras.Rmd

 from tensorflow import keras
 ```

-For this class it is useful if everyone gets the same results from their training.
+For this episode it is useful if everyone gets the same results from their training.
 Keras uses a random number generator at certain points during its execution.
 Therefore we will need to set two random seeds, one for numpy and one for tensorflow:
 ```python